GawLay/My-Portfolio/README.md

 ## PlayStore

 You can download the app from the Google PlayStore [here](https://play.google.com/store/apps/details?id=com.kyrie.myportfolio).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
-For access to contribute directly to the project, please contact me privately.

-**Note:** A detailed `CONTRIBUTING.md` file will be added soon with more guidelines.
-For now, if you want to contribute, please kindly contact me via the contact information provided below.

 ## License